boyla950/baum-welch/README.md

 ## Feedback
 The final mark received was **72%**.

-(In addition to the implementation report the assignment contained some questions which have not been published here but did contribute the overall mark)
+(In addition to the implementation and report, the assignment contained a question sheet which has not been published here but did contribute the overall mark)

 > By [boyla950](https://github.com/boyla950).